Kong/docs.konghq.com/app/2.2.x/getting-started/enabling-plugins.md

 allow you to easily add new features to your Service or make it easier to manage.

-In the steps below you will configure the [key-auth][key-auth] plugin to add authentication to your Service.
+In the steps below, you will configure the [key-auth][key-auth] plugin to add authentication to your Service.
 Prior to the addition of this plugin, **all** requests to your Service would be proxied upstream.
 Once you add and configure this plugin, **only** requests with the correct key(s) will be proxied - all